fuzzygroup/wayfarer/docs/guides/tutorial.md

 [ActiveJob] [CollectGithubIssues] [...]
 Performed CollectGithubIssues from Inline(default) in 816.34ms
 ```

 The debugging output nicely demonstrates how Wayfarer's internals work.
-Wayfarer is easy to grasp.
 I'll walk you through some lines:

 1. `[#<Wayfarer::Processor:...>] About to cycle`
 The URIs you pass to `#perform_now` get staged, i.e. added to a list of URIs that you potentially want to visit.
 Because there are no current URIs, only staged ones, the `Processor` cycles: All staged URIs that have not been processed yet become current URIs.
 All others are ignored.